 So when the stock market has a really awful day, ignore it.
 When it has a great day, ignore it.
 Just don’t ignore this advice, or you end up buying high and selling low.
 That’s not good.

 Just keep funneling money into your investments.
 Focus on investing in yourself and increasing your earning potential (so you can funnel more money into your investments).
 Let time do the rest.

 It’s why you don’t see me write an awful lot about investing strategy here on Money Under 30.
 There simply isn’t much to it.
 Most of my investments are in exchange-traded index funds that track entire market sectors and target-date retirement funds.
 I contribute to them on a regular basis to take advantage of dollar-cost averaging and, for the most part, forget about them.

 Finally, although nobody should fixate on regular market fluctuations, everybody should review their portfolios annually to ensure their funds’ fees are in check and their portfolio is balanced.
-If you need help doing this, ask your 401(k) administrator or investment advisor, or take some time to learn about how to rebalance your portfolio and general theories of asset allocation.
+Need help doing this?
+Ask your 401(k) administrator or investment advisor, or take some time to learn about how to rebalance your portfolio and general theories of asset allocation.

 What do you think?
 Do you invest and forget about the market?
 Or you do disagree and think that even young people should pay attention to short-term market fluctuations and adjust investments accordingly?

 For more about simple, buy-and-hold investing, check out my friend Mike Piper’s blog, The Oblivious Investor.

 - Recommended M1 Finance gives you the benefits of a robo-advisor with the control of a traditional brokerage.
 M1 charges no commissions or management fees, and their minimum starting balance is just $100.
 Visit Site

 - $10 to get started Low fee robo-advisor, only $10 to get started.
 Offers multiple automated portfolio options Visit Site